Effective Dreamcast Go

 Further Reading

-docs/DESIGN.md- Runtime architecturedocs/KOS_WRAPPERS.md- Hardware accessexamples/- Working game examples
+docs/reference/design.md- Runtime architecturedocs/reference/kos-wrappers.md- Hardware accessexamples/- Working game examples

 Console development is the art of saying ‘no’ to malloc.